Spyderisk/Access-Tool/README.md

 Kraken is a Python script to to convert your entire obsolete/legacy [Microsoft Access](https://en.wikipedia.org/wiki/Microsoft_Access) application to [diffable](https://en.wiktionary.org/wiki/diffable) plain text files, and back again.
-Access stores its applications in an undocumented binary format.
-This is new, unique and essential for organisations stuck with important applications in Access code.
+Access stores its applications in an undocumented binary format, so this is new, unique and essential for organisations migrating important applications away from Access.

+# Table of contents

 * [Introduction ](#introduction-)
 * [Important project information](#important-project-information)